sankarvj/datasync/README.md

 #How to implement the sync adapter with the existing system ?

-    1) Existing models in the client system should embed the localmodel from the syncadapter
+    1) Existing models in the client system should inherit the localmodel from the syncadapter

                             type Localmodel struct {
                             	Id      int64    //local id